source-data/soda-roberta/README.md

 1. Segmentation of the text of figure legends into sub-panel legends.
 2. Named Entity Recognition of bioentities and experimental methods.
-3. Semantic tagging of the experimental role of generoducts as measured variable or controlled variable.
+3. Semantic tagging of the experimental role of gene products and small molecules as measured variable or controlled variable.

 Accordingly, a specialized language model for scientific biological language is fine tuned into 3 models for the respective tasks: PANELIZATION, NER, ROLES.
 These models are based on the find-tuning of a language model trained on abstracts and figure legends of scientific articles available in PubMedCentral (http://europepmc.org/).